 Conditions when using project channels

-- You can only have one project room per project
+- You can only have one project channel per

 Creating a new project channel

-To create a new project channel, click the options (three dots) button in the top right of the Chat sidebar and select 'Create channel':
+To create a new project channel, click the quick add + option in the top right of the navigation bar and select Add channel.

-In the create channel modal, toggle on the 'Link this channel to an existing Teamwork Projects project' option, and you can then select one of your existing projects to link the channel to:
+In the Add a channel modal, select Linked to Teamwork Project option, you can then select one of your existing projects to link the channel to.

-For more information, see: Creating a project task within Teamwork Chat
+For more information, see: Creating a Task within Teamwork Chat